Animals in Islam: Sunnah

 Apart from ferocity, the lion has an important position in Islam and Arab culture.
 Men noted for their bravery, like Ali, Hamzah ibn Abdul-Muttalib and Omar Mukhtar, were given titles like "Asad Allāh" ("Lion of God") and "Asad aṣ-Ṣaḥrāʾ" ("Lion of the Desert").

-A spider is told to have saved Muhammad and Abu Bakr by spinning a web over the entrance of the cave in which they hid.
-Because of the spider web, their persecutors thought the cave must be empty; otherwise, there would not have been a web.
-Therefore, Muslims consider killing spiders ('ankabūt) a sin.

 Muslim cultures

-Usually, in Muslim majority cultures, animals have names (one animal may be given several names), which are often interchangeable with names of people.
-Muslim names or titles like asad and ghadanfar (Arabic for lion), shir and arslan (Persian and Turkish for lion, respectively) and fahad (Could mean either a cheetah or leopard, however "nimr" is more common for the latter) are common in the Muslim world.
-Prominent Muslims with animal names include: Hamzah, Abd al-Rahman ibn Sakhr Al-Dawsi Al-Zahrani (more commonly known by his kunya "Abu Hurairah" or the Father of the kitten), Abdul-Qadir Gilani (called al-baz al-ashhab, the wise falcon) and Lal Shahbaz Qalander of Sehwan (called "red falcon").
+Usually, in Muslim-majority cultures, animals have names (one animal may be given several names), which are often interchangeable with the names of people.
+Muslim names or titles like asad and ghadanfar (Arabic for lion), shir and arslan (Persian and Turkish for lion, respectively) and fahad (which could mean either a cheetah or leopard, however "nimr" is more common for the latter) are frequent in the Muslim world.
+Prominent Muslims with animal names include Hamzah, Abd al-Rahman ibn Sakhr Al-Dawsi Al-Zahrani (more commonly known by his kunya "Abu Hurairah" or the Father of the kitten), Abdul-Qadir Gilani (called al-baz al-ashhab, the wise falcon) and Lal Shahbaz Qalander of Sehwan (called "red falcon").

 Islamic literature has many stories of animals.
 Arabic and Persian literature boast many animal fables.
 The most famous, Kalilah wa-Dimnah or Panchatantra, translated into Arabic by Abd-Allāh Ibn al-Muqaffaʿ in the 8th century, was also known in Europe.
-In the 12th century, Shihab al-Din al-Suhrawadi wrote many short stories of animals.
+In the 12th century, Shihab al-Din al-Suhrawadi wrote many short stories about animals.
 At about the same time, in north-eastern Iran, Attar Neyshapuri (Farid al-Din Attar) composed the epic poem Mantiq al-Tayr (meaning The Conference of the Birds).

 In Malaysia in 2016, the Malaysian Islamic Development Department, a religious governing body, prohibited the use of the term hot dog to refer to the food of that name.
 It asked food outlets selling them to rename their products or risk refusal of halal certification.
+The term 'Pretzel dog was considered more appropriate.
 Per local media, Malaysian halal food guidelines prohibit naming halal products after non-halal products.
 Islamist organization Hamas which controls the Gaza Strip, banned public dog walking in May 2017, stating it was to "protect our women and children".
-Hamas officials stated that the ban was in response to rise in dog walking on the streets which they stated was "against culture and traditions in Gaza".
+Hamas officials stated that the ban was in response to a rise in dog walking on the streets which they stated was "against culture and traditions in Gaza".